rileydr/AirQuality-USWest/README.md

 * 94% of all fires are wildfires (rest are prescribed)
 * California dominates both wildfire frequency and the pollution charts
-* The vast majority (70%) of fires have a smoke score of just 1
+* The vast majority (70%) of fires have a smoke score of 'light'
 ![](./assets/fires_by_score.jpg)
 * There seems to be no relationship between the smoke score and the acreage of fire's impact (burn)
 * The most massive fires, by burn acreage, in our dataset are in 2012 and 2013